sashwattanay/site/_posts/2023/2023-04-13-satellite-simulation.md

 [earlier video](https://youtu.be/K8ms_4SJh9Q) of mine.
 This video argues that the Moon and a falling object are essentially very similar; it's just that the Moon has been "thrown" with a much larger speed.
+Check it out.